MicrosoftDocs/cpp-docs/docs/mfc/reference/cpropertysheet-class.md

 ### Remarks
  Dialog-box units are stated in terms of the current dialog-box base unit derived from the average width and height of characters in the font used for dialog-box text.
 One horizontal unit is one-fourth of the dialog-box base-width unit, and one vertical unit is one-eighth of the dialog-box base height unit.

  The [GetDialogBaseUnits](http://msdn.microsoft.com/library/windows/desktop/ms645475) Windows function returns size information for the system font, but you can specify a different font for each property sheet if you use the **DS_SETFONT** style in the resource-definition file.
-The [MapDialogRect](http://msdn.microsoft.com/library/windows/desktop/ms645502) Windows function, described in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)], uses the appropriate font for this dialog box.
+The [MapDialogRect](http://msdn.microsoft.com/library/windows/desktop/ms645502) Windows function, described in the Windows SDK, uses the appropriate font for this dialog box.

  The `MapDialogRect` member function replaces the dialog-box units in `lpRect` with screen units (pixels) so that the rectangle can be used to create a dialog box or position a control within a box.